promplate/hmr/docs/reactive/effects.md

 # Effects

-Side effects that auto-rerun when dependencies change.
-Effect can be understood as a script that subscribes to the data source.
+Side effects that automatically rerun when their dependencies change.
+Effects subscribe to signals and derived values, executing whenever those dependencies update.

 ```python
 from reactivity import effect